Grounds For Harassment Lawsuit

-Many people are confused about the grounds for harassment lawsuit.
-Some people may experience such encounters, but they are not aware of their rights.
+Many people are confused about the grounds for a harassment lawsuit.
+Some people may experience such encounters but are unaware of their rights.
 If someone stalks you in real life or you have been targeted for cyberstalking, you can sue someone for harassment.

-There are various situations in which you can sue others for harassments like online harassment, sexual harassment, workplace harassment, landlord harassment, and harassing phone calls.
+There are various situations in which you can sue others for harassment, like online harassment, sexual harassment, workplace harassment, landlord harassment, and harassing phone calls.
 If you are a victim of these, you can sue for harassment and plea for justice.
-So, continue to read this article to know about the grounds of a harassment lawsuit.
+So, continue to read this article to learn about the grounds of a harassment lawsuit.

-Harassment is employment discrimination that breach Title VII of the Civil Rights Acts of 1964, The Age Discrimination in Employment Act of 1967 (ADEA), and the Americans with Disabilities Act of 1990 (ADA).
+Harassment is employment discrimination that breaches Title VII of the Civil Rights Act of 1964, The Age Discrimination in Employment Act of 1967 (ADEA), and the Americans with Disabilities Act of 1990 (ADA).
 Any harassment is prohibited based on race, sex (including pregnancy), religion, national origin, disability, or age (40 or older).

 grounds for harassment lawsuit